petegaggs/MIDI-controlled-oscillator/README.md

 Other features:
 MIDI control
 supports MIDI pitchbend
-powered from +9V supply (I have a local inverter to generate -9V for the op-amp).
+Optional analogue control voltage on pin A0, to modulate pitch.
+Can be disabled if not required. powered from +9V supply (I have a local inverter to generate -9V for the op-amp).
 Nice and simple, not too many parts.
 I used an Arduino nano in my prototype, since that was what I had to hand, but it was originally going to be a pro mini 5V 16MHz.